 Darker areas shows parts of counties with higher incidences

-Ireland's health authorities have again started to publish local area statistics for the virus after the cyber attack forced a suspension of the weekly practice in the middle of May.
+Ireland's health authorities have published a second set of local area statistics for the virus since the cyber attack forced a suspension of the weekly practice in the middle of May.

-The last Local Electoral Area (LEA) breakdown was published on May 13 on the Covid-19 Ireland data hub.
-It covered the 14 days from April 27 to May 10.
+The latest Local Electoral Area (LEA) figures as published on the Covid-19 Ireland data hub breakdown covers the period from June 22 to July 5.

 The population of the Portlaoise LEA is 31,794 people with more than 20,000 living in the county town environs.
 It includes Abbeyleix, Ballyroan and Ballinakill.
 It borders Kilkenny.

-The latest figures from the Portarlington Graiguecullen LEA show that there were 16 new cases in the two weeks to June 28 giving a population incidence of 56.9 per 100k.
+The latest figures from the Portarlington Graiguecullen LEA show that there were 19 new cases in two weeks giving a rate of 67.6 per 100k.
+This contrasts to 16 new cases in the two weeks to June 28 when the population incidence of 56.9 per 100k.

 The population in this LEA is 28,096.
 Apart from the two big towns, it includes Stradbally, Timahoe, Ballylinan, Ballyadams, Killeshin, Crettyard, Killenard, Ballybrittas.
 It borders Kildare, Carlow, Kilkenny and Offaly.